vim-perl/vim-perl/README.md

 # FAQ

-## Curly braces instead of regexes/strings are considered when I use %
+## Curly braces inside of regexes/strings are considered when I use %

 Vim itself only considers double quotes in this scenario; the matchit plugin, however, can deal with this scenario and vim-perl's files are set up to work with it should you